Outcomes4Me Secures $21M in Funding Learn more >>

 Hearing you have breast cancer can be overwhelming, but understanding your diagnosis is a key step toward feeling more in control.
 When breast cancer is found early, it means the cancer is contained in the breast and hasn’t spread to distant parts of the body.
 This is often referred to as stage 0 or stage I. Early-stage breast cancer is highly treatable, and the outlook is very positive for many people.
 Let’s walk through what these early stages mean.

-Defining stage 0 (DCIS)
+What does stage 0 (DCIS) mean?

 Stage 0 breast cancer is also known as ductal carcinoma in situ, or DCIS.
 You can think of it as a pre-invasive condition.
 This means that while abnormal cells are present, they are still contained inside a milk duct in the breast.
 They haven’t broken through the duct wall to spread into surrounding breast tissue.
 Because DCIS is confined to the duct, it is highly treatable.
 Your care team will discuss the best course of action to manage it and reduce the risk of it becoming invasive cancer.

-Understanding stage I breast cancer
+What is stage I breast cancer?

 Stage I is the earliest stage of invasive breast cancer.
 The word ‘invasive’ simply means the cancer cells have moved beyond the milk duct and into nearby breast tissue.
 At this stage, the tumor is still small, and the cancer typically has not spread to the lymph nodes or other parts of the body.
 It’s important to know that the prognosis for Stage I breast cancer is excellent, with a five-year relative survival rate of over 99%.
 Your treatment plan will be designed to remove the cancer and prevent its return.